List of free agents by position (with a bit of Redskins-specific commentary)

 3%

-Trade for Antonio Brown(31 votes)
+Trade for Antonio Brown(36 votes)

 -